NextTechLabAP/Satoshi-Lab-Roadmap/CyberSec.md

 Before you go ahead and dive into any of the fields below, play a few CTFs ([WTF is CTF?](https://ctftime.org/ctf-wtf/)) to practice and hone your basic skills.
 A good start would be the [picoCTF](https://picoctf.com/) followed by [OverTheWire's wargames](https://overthewire.org/wargames/)!

 **Jump into any one of the sections below that you wish.
 Specialize in one and then go for others!**

+## Tool building
+The secret to a great cybersecurity engineer is the ability to build software that tailors to their need.
+Whether the purpose is to root, test or even protect.
+* This is an advanced guide for bash: [Black-Hat Bash](https://nostarch.com/black-hat-bash)
+* Rust combines high-level logic with machine-level control: [Black-Hat Rust](https://kerkour.com/black-hat-rust)

 ## Computer Forensics
 [What is Computer Forensics?](https://www.open.edu/openlearn/science-maths-technology/digital-forensics/content-section-0?intro=1)